Mental Health/ Psychological Support

 -

-Compare yourself with other pregnant people - everyone has different circumstances and ways of doing things (culturally, familially, financially)
+Compare yourself with other people or families - everyone has different circumstances and ways of doing things (culturally, familially, financially)

 -